Circular Economy

 For LABIX Company Limited, the Company achieved exceptional results in implementing its energy efficiency improvement projects in accordance with its energy efficiency improvement plan.
 This led to the Company achieving its energy intensity index target and demonstrating sustained improvement each year.

-In 2024, LABIX Company Limited saw an increase in energy consumption per unit of LAB production compared to 2023.
-This was due to a decrease in LAB production rates, which resulted from a maintenance shutdown of the Crude Distillation Unit 3 and increased energy use caused by reduced catalyst efficiency.
-However, the energy consumption per unit of LAB production in 2024 still remained better than the planned target.
-This was attributed to a higher proportion of Normal Paraffin in the feedstock, allowing for more Normal Paraffin production with less raw material, which in turn reduced energy use in the production process.
-Additionally, the company continued to implement energy-saving projects consistently.
+In 2025, LABIX Company Limited had lower energy consumption per unit of LAB (Linear Alkylbenzene) production than in 2024.
+Moreover, the energy consumption per unit of LAB production in 2025 remained above the target.
+This was mainly due to a higher proportion of normal paraffin in the feedstock, which enabled greater production of normal paraffin using less raw material, resulting in lower energy consumption in the production process.
+In addition, the Company continued to implement energy reduction projects.

 To set target of Green Label Product usage.